PavanRajkumar/academic-kickstart/content/home/publications.md

 weight = 30  # Order that this section will appear.

 title = "Research"
-subtitle = "Here's some of the research I've been working on."
+subtitle = "Here's some of the research I've been working on.
+Click their titles to know more."

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
   page_type = "publication"

   # Choose how much pages you would like to display (0 = all pages)
-  count = 5
+  count = 0

   # Choose how many pages you would like to offset by
   offset = 0